edimoldovan/goweb/README.md

 - JWT examples, both issuing a new token at login and reading its claims from the request

 ## built in go templates for rendering nested html templates
 Go provides the ´html/template´ package to handle html templating.
 The `templates` folder contains all layouts and partials, where a layout defines a page layout while a partial is a reusable html snippet.
+Also, templates are embededd into the built binary with `embed.FS` to simplify delivery to production.

 ## easily serve static files (css/js/images/etc)
-App is easily serving static files from `public` folder like this: `/public/some.file` available on `/static/some.file` url.
+App is easily serving static files from `public` folder like this: `/public/some.file` available on `/public/some.file` url.

 ## better css
 Basic design system included based on [CubeCSS](https://cube.fyi/).
 Key principles: